ampaire/ampaire/README.md

 I am Phemia Ampaire, a Full Stack Developer.
 I love challenging myself to be a better person every day.
 I have contributed to open source projects and helped mentor many developers.
 My greatest joy is in sharing what I have learnt each day.

-I am currently working on a social media application in ReactJS and Redux.
-I am also available for hire and please contact me.
+I am currently working as a Web Development Tutor at CareerFoundry.I also Tutor for Women in Technology(WITU) on part-time basis.
+I have also accepted an internship role at Cadence starting in October, 2021.

 ### Contact me

 - [LinkedIn](https://linkedin.com/in/phemia) | [Twitter](https://www.twitter.com/ampaphem) | [Email](mailto:femayapr@gmail.com)